DataDog/hiring-engineers/answers.md

 3. Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

-Tags can be easily added via API, editing configuration files in the Datadog agent, or via the UI
+Tags can be easily added via API, editing configuration files in the Datadog agent, or via the UI.
+Tags are great when working with services and other objects at scale.
+From my experience, efficient tagging leads to amazing correlation!

 Added ```tags: Test, env:test, role:candidatetest, region:west``` to `datadog.conf`